Timeless Jiu Jitsu Philosophy

 “If you are . . . entirely given over to something, more can happen in a shorter time — and what happens can be very productive — than many hours of brooding over and exerting oneself may yield.”

 The three philosophies we follow at Zenyo Jiu Jitsu are gentleness, mutual welfare and benefit and maximum efficiency and minimal effort.
 To turn that philosophy into action, we concentrate on the science and psychology of learning and development.
-A complex subject is really quite simple: To create your best Jiu Jitsu, play more!
+A complex subject is really quite simple: To create your best Jiu Jitsu: be safe, help your partner and train smart!
 (See the link below for an in-depth look at the science of how to fast track your Jiu Jitsu.)